openshift/enhancements/enhancements/multi-arch/samples.md

 However as no Jenkins imagestream will be installed on non-x86 clusters, the x86 image will not actually be exposed/consumed on those platforms, it will effectively be inert content.

+In addition our e2e tests currently heavily rely on imagestreams+templates that are installed by the samples operator.
+If those things are not installed on non-x86 architectures, those e2e tests will fail on those platforms.
+At a minimum those e2e tests must be disabled, but preferrably they need to be refactored to not rely on content from the samples operator.
+A "middle ground" option is to refactor a subset of the tests that gives us a minimal level of confidence, though we will not have as much coverage as we have on x86.

 ### Risks and Mitigations

 Unexpected outcomes with respect to the overall multi-arch design.